SWoskowiak/jMeta/README.md

 ```

 ## Paths()
-Takes an options object as its only parameter to specify some basic filtering
+Takes an options object as its only parameter to specify some basic filtering.
-The options object supports the following filters: `{ depth: <number>, includes: <string>, key: <string> }`
+The options object supports the following filters:
+`{ depth: <number>, includes: <string>, key: <string> }`.
-Filtering options can be combined in any way to reduce results accordingly
+Filtering options can be combined in any way to reduce results accordingly.

-NOTE: Will always return an array, on no results found the results will simply be `[]`
+NOTE: Paths() will always return an array, on no results found the return will simply be an empty array `[]`.
 #### Filtering Paths
 ```javascript
   const JMeta = require('jmeta')